 Every hour, your alarm system sends a signal to all of your sensors to ensure functionality and proper reporting, which is called a "roll call".
 If a sensor fails to send a response signal, a "Failure" alert will be sent to your control panel and “Malfunction” will display on the Brinks Home™ App.

-Common reasons that a sensor will go into "Failure" or "Malfunction" are:
+Common reasons a sensor will go into "Failure" or "Malfunction" are:

 - The battery in the sensor is dead.

-- There is something causing Radio Frequency (RF) interference near that particular sensor or near the master control panel.
-Common wireless devices that cause interference are: Routers, telephones, gaming controllers or doorbells, Large metallic objects such as refrigerators, or large screen T.V.s., Plaster walls with metal fibers, Metal studs in your walls, Interior concrete walls
+- There is something causing Radio Frequency (RF) interference near that sensor or near the control panel.
+Common wireless devices that cause interference include the following:

-*Note - If you change the battery, be sure to reseat the cover.
-If the cover is not properly aligned and snug it will create tamper trouble.
-Also, check to make sure the arrows on the sensors are lined up and there is no more than the width of a pencil between the two when mounting.
+- Note: If you change the battery, be sure to reseat the cover.
+If the cover is not properly aligned and snug it will create a tamper error.
+Additionally, check to make sure the arrows on the sensors are lined up and there is no more than ¼ inch between the two when mounting.